A Complete Guide to Business Process Documentation

 - Project team: The project or process team is responsible for documentation.
 This team should approach producing documentation collaboratively as a team.
 That said, it’s wise to designate someone who is not involved in day-to-day activities as the point person as they’ll be in a better position to record information and be more objective.

-- Stakeholders: Anyone within your company involved in a specific project or process should also be interested in process documentation, no matter how small their role or conversely how senior their title.
+- Stakeholders: Anyone within your company involved in a specific project or process should also be interested in process documentation, no matter how small their role or how senior their title is.